-Per the federal tax code the IRS is required to adjust dozens of tax related items for inflation.
-Given the specter of rising inflation as evidenced in the recent 5.9% COLA increase for 2022, most are expecting the IRS to announce significant increases to federal tax bracket ranges and standard deductions for the coming year.
+Given the persistently high levels inflation as evidenced in the recent COLA increases, the IRS has again announced significant increases (~7%) to federal tax bracket ranges and standard deductions for the coming year.
+There was no change to the actual tax rates.

-This should be especially helpful to lower and middle-income taxpayers who often get hit by tax bracket creep when they see flat or higher incomes – which should be the case given average wages are expected to increase by a similar amount in the next 12 months.
+Hence the latest increase in standard deductions should be especially helpful to lower and middle-income taxpayers who often get hit by tax bracket creep when they see flat or higher incomes – which should be the case given average wages are expected to increase by a similar amount in the next 12 months.

-The 2022 standard deduction is expected to rise from $25,100 to nearly $25,900 (married) and to $12,900 (from $12,550) for singles.
-Similarly 2022 tax brackets (not tax rates) will also expand by around 3%.
+The 2022 standard deduction rose from $25,100 to nearly $25,900 (married) and to $12,950 (from $12,550) for singles.
+Similarly 2022 tax brackets (not tax rates) expanded by around 3%.

 Naturally if you get big raise or bonus next year, your taxes may go up due to you higher overall gross/taxable income.
 But your current or existing wages should be taxed less.